KostyaTretyak/ng-stack/projects/contenteditable/README.md

   ></p>
 ```

-In `ContenteditableDirective` this value use like this:
+Internally, `ContenteditableDirective` uses this value as follows:

 ```ts
 this.elementRef.nativeElement[this.propValueAccessor]